 The EPSL is reviewed on an annual basis by the FEI List Group.
 Changes to the list are published in the library section below, 90 days in advance of the change coming into effect.
 Further details on the review process can be found here

 Medication administration proir to and at events

 Before giving any substance to a horse competing at FEI events, athletes and their support personnel should always check if the substance is prohibited.
 If so, a withdrawal time must be observed before competing and the FEI publishes a 'List of Detection Times' which can be found below.
 Elective Testing is always available and the FEI organises specific elective testing programmes for horses competing in major Games.
 Information concerning elective testing can be found here

 Athletes and their support teams are stongly encouraged to work closely with their veterinarians when administering substances to horses.

-The FEI publishes a caution against the use of herbal supplements and products of which the ingredients are unknown.
-The use of any substance to affect the performance of a horse in a calming (tranquillising) or an energising (stimulant) manner is forbidden.
-The use of a calming product during competition may also have important safety consequences.
+The FEI has published a warning regarding the use of supplements (including herbal supplements) and products of which the ingredients are unknown.
+Any substances which affects the performance of a horse in a calming (tranquillising) or an energising (stimulant) manner and which contain a Prihibited Substance are forbidden.
+Athletes should also be aware that the use of a calming product during competition may also have important safety consequences.